jellyfin/jellyfin.org/docs/general/testing/macos.md

 # Test unstable builds on macOS

-Testing unstable builds requires you to be confident with the command line, or at least not afraid of it.
+Testing unstable builds requires you to not be afraid of using the command line.

 ## Get Unstable Server

-Unlike the release version, the unstable builds for macOS will not come with a packaged DMG or application.
-Instead, you have to run them from the command line.
+Unlike the stable releases, the unstable builds for macOS do not come with a packaged installer or application.
+Instead, they have to be ran from the command line.

 The latest unstable builds for packaged jellyfin can be obtained here:

 - [Intel Macs](https://repo.jellyfin.org/?path=/server/macos/latest-unstable/amd64)
 - [Apple Silicon Macs](https://repo.jellyfin.org/?path=/server/macos/latest-unstable/arm64)

-There is no difference in content between the `tar.gz` and the `tar.xz` archives; they are only compressed in different formats.
-Either one will work.
+There is no difference in content between the `tar.gz` and the `tar.xz` archives.
+They are only compressed in different formats and either one will work.

 ## Get Jellyfin FFmpeg

-The unstable version doesn't come with FFmpeg by default, so you need to obtain FFmpeg manually.
+The unstable builds don't come with FFmpeg bundled.
+Instead, the binaries have to be downloaded separately.

 Jellyfin's custom FFmpeg is available [here](https://repo.jellyfin.org/?path=/ffmpeg/macos).